-Regulation Regulatory requirement Judgment Risk rating Date to be complied with Regulation 17(1)(b) The registered provider shall ensure the premises of the designated centre are of sound construction and kept in a good state of repair externally and internally.
-Substantially Compliant Yellow 29/07/2022 Regulation 27 The registered provider shall ensure that residents who may be at risk of a healthcare associated infection are protected by adopting procedures consistent with the standards for the prevention and control of healthcare associated infections published by the Authority.
-Substantially Compliant Yellow 29/07/2022
+Regulation Regulatory requirement Judgment Risk rating Date to be complied with Regulation 15(1) The registered provider shall ensure that the number, qualifications and skill mix of staff is appropriate to the number and assessed needs of the residents, the statement of purpose and the size and layout of the designated centre.
+Substantially Compliant Yellow 11/03/2024 Regulation 17(1)(b) The registered provider shall ensure the premises of the designated centre are of sound construction and kept in a good state of repair externally and internally.
+Substantially Compliant Yellow 15/12/2023 Regulation 27 The registered provider shall Substantially Compliant Yellow 15/12/2023

+ensure that

+residents who may

+be at risk of a

+healthcare

+associated

+infection are

+protected by

+adopting

+procedures

+consistent with the

+standards for the

+prevention and

+control of

+healthcare

+associated

+infections

+published by the

+Authority.